Foxinatel/COMS20012-Notes/csb.typ

 #colbreak()

-*TCP Session Hijacking:* \
+=== TCP Session Hijacking:
-Possible when an attacker is on the same network segment as the target machine.
+Possible when an attacker is on the same network segment as the target machine
-- Attacker can sniff all back/forth tcp packets and know the seq/ack numbers.
+- Attacker can sniff all back/forth tcp packets and know the seq/ack numbers
-- Attacker can inject a packet with the correct seq/ack numbers with the spoofed IP address.
-IP spoofing needs low-level packet programming, OS-based socket programming cannot be used!
+- Attacker can inject a packet with the correct seq/ack numbers with the spoofed IP address IP spoofing needs low-level packet programming, OS-based socket programming cannot be used!

-*SYN Flooding Attack:* \
+=== SYN Flooding Attack:
 An attacker sends a large number of SYN requests to a target's system
 - Target uses too much memory and CPU resources to process these fake connection requests
 - Target's bandwidth is overwhelmed